Daksh3K/Learning-Management-System/Tests.md

 This is expected since we just deleted our student account.

-Expected result: student deletes their account.
+Expected Result: student deletes their account.
 When trying to login using the account the student used to make the account that was just deleted, an error message pops up for the user.

+Test Status: Passed